 Hear about the marketing genius who transformed a notorious drowning spot into a popular bathing location and see …

 This walk explores Clerkenwell, historically a place of gin and beer production.
-Hear how the abundance of fresh water in Clerkenwell shaped the area firstly with the religious settlements and later with distilleries and breweries.
-We will hear about the connection between gin and cricket …
+Hear how the abundance of fresh water in the area shaped the area firstly with the religious settlements and later with distilleries and breweries.

 Walks in the City of London